-We know that there’s a lot of information here, but we want you to be fully informed about your rights, and how Emma Dupont Etiquette uses your data.
+We know that there’s a lot of information here, but we want you to be fully informed about your rights, and how The Emma Dupont School of Etiquette Ltd uses your data.

 We hope the following sections will answer any questions you have but if not, please do get in touch with us.